ykhdrew/qMSM_tutorial/README.md

 7. quasi-Markov State Model [Link](notebook/qMSM.ipynb)
 8. MFPT calculation and macrostate sampling [Link](notebook/Analysis.ipynb)

-For the MD trajectories, you may download them at our dispository at Open Science Framework.
+For the MD trajectories, you may download them at our dispository on Open Science Framework.
 (Please refer to the book chapter for the URL)

 ### Installation
 We will use MSMbuilder 3.8.0 and PyEMMA in our tutorial.
 For installing MSMbuilder, you can use the following script: